 The APMG PPP Certification Program is an innovation of the Asian Development Bank, European Bank for Reconstruction and Development, Inter-American Development Bank through its Multilateral Investment Fund, Islamic Development Bank, World Bank Group, part funded by the Public-Private Infrastructure Advisory Facility, and delivered by APMG International.
 The program marks an important milestone in the MDBs’ efforts to share knowledge, establish standards, and enhance professionalism in the delivery of PPPs globally.
 The basis of the program is the PPP Guide, a comprehensive Body of Knowledge that prepares candidates for Certified Public-Private Partnership Professional (CP³P) credential exam.

 To help Caribbean governments fulfill the promise of PPPs to deliver improved infrastructure assets and services, the Caribbean Development Bank, the Inter-American Development Bank, the Multilateral Investment Fund, the World Bank Group, and the Public-Private Infrastructure Advisory Facility have created the Caribbean Regional Support Facility.
 This US$1.2 million program was launched at the High-Level Workshop on Practical Implementation on PPPs in Saint Lucia on June 15, 2015.
 Initial activities of the initiative have included the Caribbean PPP Boot Camps, a series of boot camp-style workshops that sought to increase technical capacity among Caribbean government officials, offering the depth and breadth that’s been missing from the PPP market.
 Three PPP boot camps have taken place to date in the following locations: Jamaica, Barbados, Trinidad and Tobago.
-Another series of boot camps are scheduled for spring 2016 in Latin America.
-There are plans to develop a Caribbean web-based PPP Toolkit, as well as offer helpdesk support that will provide quick-response to ad-hoc technical requests.
+As part of this initiative, a Caribbean PPP Toolkit was developed.
+The toolkit included guidance and sample materials and is available online.
+The initiative has also been supporting Caribbean governments through a PPP Helpdesk that provides project-screening consulting and quick-response services to ad-hoc technical requests.